fan2/mkdocs/docs/blog/posts/linux/rpi-ubuntu/ubuntu-cloudflare-tunnel.md

 ```

-Click and open the login URL in browser, following the tips to choose an *active* domain for cloudflare tunnel.
+If you're on a host machine that's not SSHing, the cloudflared terminal will pull up the default browser and open the URL automatically.
+Otherwise, you should manually click and open the login URL in a browser, following the tips for choosing an *active* domain for your new cloudflare tunnel.

 Click Next.
 If nothing is wrong, the web page will congratulate you on your success.